 State Income Tax Exemption.
-The loss by either the Corporation or HRC of the exclusion of interest from gross income for federal tax purposes might trigger a challenge to their State income and property tax exemptions.
+The loss by either the Corporation or IRC of the exclusion of interest from gross income for federal tax purposes might trigger a challenge to its State income and property tax exemptions.
 Depending on the circumstances, such an event could be adverse and material.
-The Corporation and HRC believe that the Facilities will be exempt from California real property taxation.